Diksha6057/Diksha6057/README.md

 ## 🧾 Developer Profile !

-- 🎓 Currently in first year of B.Tech in Computer Science and Engineering
+- 🎓 First-year B.Tech student in Computer Science and Engineering
-- 💡 Currntly exploring web development
+- 💡 Exploring web development with a focus on building responsive and user-centric applications
-- 🖥️ Enjoy creating responsive UIs with HTML, CSS and Bootstrap
+- 🖥️ Building responsive and user-friendly interfaces using HTML, CSS, and Bootstrap
 - 🤝 Open to **Open Source & Collaborative Projects**

 <p align="center">